Music labels follow movie studios in suing Megaupload

 Thursday's lawsuit was filed in U.S. District Court for the Eastern District of Virginia.

-On Monday, movie studios including Twentieth Century Fox Film Corp, a unit of Twenty-First Century Fox Inc (FOXA.O), Disney Enterprises Inc, a unit of Walt Disney Co (DIS.N), and Paramount Pictures, a unit of Viacom Inc (VIAB.O), all members of the Motion Picture Association of America, filed a similar lawsuit in the same court.
+On Monday, movie studios including Twentieth Century Fox Film Corp, a unit of Twenty-First Century Fox Inc, Disney Enterprises Inc, a unit of Walt Disney Co, and Paramount Pictures, a unit of Viacom Inc, all members of the Motion Picture Association of America, filed a similar lawsuit in the same court.

 Dotcom's U.S. attorney, Ira Rothken, lambasted the lawsuits on Thursday.